 The Federal OSC directs response efforts and coordinates all other efforts at the scene of a discharge or release in accordance with the NCP and this RCP.
-EPA Region 8 has pre-designated Federal OSCs (see Annex II and Annex II, Attachment A for a list of those OSCs).
-In Region 8, the Federal OSC will be provided by EPA, unless it is a CERCLA incident, and under the jurisdiction of DOD, DOE, or other federal agency, as defined by 40 CFR 300.120(c) and (d) of the NCP.
+EPA Region 8 has predesignated Federal OSCs (see Annex I and Annex I, Attachment A for a list of those OSCs).
+Any changes to the predesignated OSCs will be reflected in updates to Annex I, Attachment A. In Region 8, the Federal OSC will be provided by EPA, unless it is a CERCLA incident, and under the jurisdiction of DOD, DOE, or other federal agency, as defined by 40 CFR 300.120(c) and (d) of the NCP.
 Other federal agencies are responsible for non-emergency removals, as stated in 40 CFR 300.120 (c)(2) of the NCP.

 The Federal OSC is responsible for overseeing development of the SACP in the area of the Federal OSC's responsibility.
 SACPs shall, as appropriate, be developed in cooperation with the RRT, and designated state, local, Tribal, and private-sector representatives.
-SACPs are discussed further in Section 300.210 of this RCP.
+SACPs are discussed further in

+Section 300.210 of this RCP.
 In contingency planning and response incidents, the Federal OSC coordinates, directs, and reviews the work of other agencies, Area Committees, states, responsible parties, and contractors to assure compliance with the NCP and this RCP.